-Prior to joining private practice, Ericka served for six years as Judge Advocate in the US Marine Corps (USMC), where she specialized in complex litigation and providing domestic and international compliance advice to General Officers.
+Prior to joining private practice, Ericka served for six years as a judge advocate in the US Marine Corps (USMC), where she specialized in, among other things, complex litigation and cybersecurity operations.
 She continues to serve as reserve general counsel to commanding officers in the Washington DC area.

 Recent Speaking Engagements